hammerjs/touchemulator/README.md

 It listens to the `mousedown`, `mousemove` and `mouseup` events, and translates them to touch events.
 If the mouseevent has the `shiftKey` property to `true`, it enables multi-touch.

-The script also prevents all mouse events on the page, so only the touch events will be emitted to your page.
+The script also prevents the following mouse events on the page:
-The prevented mouse events:
 `mousedown`, `mouseenter`, `mouseleave`, `mousemove`, `mouseout`, `mouseover` and `mouseup`.

 ## Web platform tests